Chief Miko: Origins

-His grandfather adopted young Michel the day he was born.
-He spent a happy childhood in Arue, between the mountains and the lagoon.
-A good student, young Michel likes to say that he is the only one in his class to have obtained his school certificate.
+Michel was adopted by his grandfather the day he was born.
+He spent his childhood in Arue, between the mountains and the lagoon.
+Michel claims that he is the only one in his class to have obtained his school certificate.

 Sculpture

-From a young age his uncle, the sculptor Vaiere Mara, trained young Michel in the search for materials to work with, as well as in carving wood using a gouge and a mallet.
-In 1972 he joined Arue 's dance troupe, Fetia, later renamed Ahutoru Nui in 1989.
-He was twelve years old and the raatira (troop leader) Teipo Temaiana took advantage of his knowledge to have him make instruments for the collective.
+From a young age, Michel's uncle, the sculptor Vaiere Mara, trained Michel how to search for materials to work with, as well as how to carve wood using a gouge and a mallet.
+In 1972 he joined Arue's dance troupe, Fetia, later renamed Ahutoru Nui in 1989.
+He was twelve years old when the raatira (troop leader) Teipo Temaiana took advantage of his knowledge to have him make instruments for the collective.

 Traditional navigation

 At this time, Michel was told that his father was making canoes in Honolulu, and he set out to find him there.
-After a year dedicated to learning the language, he returned to high school on Oahu.
+After a year dedicated to learning the local language, he returned to high school in Oahu.
 He was adopted by a family of artists from Waikiki.
-A founding member of the Polynesian voyaging society, the father, Billy Richmond, then worked on the construction site of the Hokule'a canoe.
+A founding member of the Polynesian Voyaging Society, Billy Richmond, then worked on the construction site of the Hokule'a canoe.